Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Perhaps they should become a sponsor?
 Well, honestly, U-Bolts have been enough of a pain for me in the past that I am just happy to share this good news with all of you. – Perhaps I am late to this party, and you already know.
 Or maybe you need this source too?
 Whatever.
 Right now I am pretty happy to find it.

 The bolts I received are great.
-They are not the wimpy hardware store U-Bolts.
-I am happy with the purchase.
+They are not like the wimpy hardware store U-Bolts.
+While they do not have a nice zinc finish (one small benefit of hardware store bolts), yet I am happy with the purchase.

 At Mechanical Elements, we love fellow fabricators and DIYers.
 You are the motivation for the things we write about, and the sources we share.
 Hopefully you will also find this resource useful.
-Let us know.
+Let us know if you do.
 Thanks.

 I have ordered U-Bolts a few times now.
 Each batch has the same good quality as the ones before.
 I have had no trouble with the bolts, and I have put them in service in a couple demanding applications for customers.
 To me, this resource is a good one, and I will continue to use them.